 - Proposed research and development have potential for high impact.

-- Project engages one or more graduate students with potential for LANL employment;
+- Project engages one or more graduate students with potential for LANL employment.

-The application must name at least one LANL technical staff member who has agreed to partner with the A&M System researcher(s) on the proposed effort, agreed to supervise funded student(s) during their stays at LANL, and agreed to serve on the students’ research advisory committees.
-Funded partners must submit annual progress reports, except for the final year, when a final project report is required.
+The application must name at least one LANL technical staff member who has agreed to partner with the TAMUS researcher(s) on the proposed effort, supervise funded student(s) during their stays at LANL and serve on the students’ research advisory committees.
+Funded partners must submit annual progress reports, except for the final year in which a final project report is required.